We advise on appropriate, properly fitted footwear to prevent unnecessary injury

 - Pay attention to the quality of the shoe material.

-The Foot Group can help you
+The Foot Group can advise on the best footwear for you